78 Free Places to Visit in Delhi in 2026

-Delhi has loads of free places to visit.
-You can see religious buildings of all faiths, unique markets, public art, museums, cultural festivals, dance performances, beautiful parks, monuments and spectacular historic sites for free!
-Whatever your interests are, Delhi is the city that has everything.
-I should know – I live in Delhi and have visited all of these sites.
-There are enough free places to visit in Delhi to keep you busy for weeks.
+Delhi has many free places to visit.
+There are religious buildings of all faiths, unique markets, public art, museums, cultural festivals, dance performances, beautiful parks, monuments and spectacular historic sites all for free.

-Short on time?
-I think these are the very best free places to visit in Delhi:
+Here’s a quick list of the very best free places to visit in Delhi:

-Swaminarayan Akshardham – one of the largest Hindu temples in the world, very beautiful
+- Swaminarayan Akshardham: one of the largest Hindu temples in the world, very beautiful

-Chandni Chowk – the most famous street in Old Delhi
+- Chandni Chowk: the most famous street in Old Delhi

 Here are the best free places to visit in Delhi: